novayo/LeetCode/0752_Open_the_Lock/README.md

 * Memory Usage: 14.8 MB, less than 15.12% of Python3 online submissions for Open the Lock.

 > bi - bfs

+---

+try_3.py: O(10000) O(10000)

+* Runtime: 592 ms, faster than 81.57% of Python3 online submissions for Open the Lock.
+* Memory Usage: 15.7 MB, less than 23.38% of Python3 online submissions for Open the Lock.

+> bfs